airatns/airatns/README.md

 ## Hi there.
 I'm Airat and I'm Python developer 👋

 Please follow the links for more information
 * <a href="https://github.com/airatns/hw05_final" target="_blank">Yatube</a> is a social network for publishing posts.
 The user can create new posts, add pictures, leave comments and subscribe to other authors.
 With registration, authentication and authorization.
 The user can change and reset his password.
-I used post pagination and caching.
-I wrote tests that check the operation of the service.
-The project was launched on a server in Yandex.Cloud in three containers: Nginx, PostgreSQL, Gunicorn
+Used post pagination and caching.
+Code checking tests have been written
 * <a href="https://github.com/airatns/api_final_yatube1" target="_blank">REST API</a> for Yatube
 * <a href="https://github.com/airatns/api_yamdb" target="_blank">YaMDb</a> is a database of movies, books and music ratings.
 Realized Back end and API.
 I worked in the team as a team lead and developer.
 I have redefined User model, configured registration by confirmation code received by e-mail, authentication and authorization through JWT token.
 * <a href="https://github.com/airatns/hw_python_oop" target="_blank">Fitness tracker module</a> receives data about the last workout (duration, distance), determines the type of workout (running, walking, swimming), calculates and displays the results of the workout (calorie consumption)
 * <a href="https://github.com/airatns/homework_bot" target="_blank">Homework Bot</a> accesses the API of the Practicum.Homework and notifies the student with one of the statuses: the work is on the review, the work is returned for correction, the work is accepted.

+There are technologies I used
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Django](https://img.shields.io/badge/django-%23092E20.svg?style=for-the-badge&logo=django&logoColor=white)
 ![DjangoREST](https://img.shields.io/badge/DJANGO-REST-ff1709?style=for-the-badge&logo=django&logoColor=white&color=ff1709&labelColor=gray)